-&lt;sup>28 Cite DWR waterfowl management plan
+&lt;sup>25 Cite source

 Resource Management Action Item 17.1.1 - Culture and History: Weber County will continue to support inventory efforts by the U.S. Forest Service and State agencies to document American Indian sites as well as the early European settlement of the area.